Dimi123456789/WorldEditPrivate/SE202425/Milestone2/DesignPatterns/JoaoNascimento/DesignPatterns.md

 Location on code base: WorldEditPrivate\worldedit-core\src\main\java\com\sk89q\worldedit

-Discussion of the rationale for identifying:
+Discussion of the rationale for identifying: The importance of this Factory Pattern lies in providing a more robust, flexible and easy-to-maintain design.
+Tt facilitates consistent EditSession creation by centralizing the logic, making the system more adaptable to change, and improving interoperability between different parts of the code.

 ----------------------------------------------------------------------------------------------------------